jrlevine/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 An IETF working group may ask an IRTF research group for advice or other input.

+## The IETF Trust

+The IETF Trust holds the copyrights for IETF documents including RFCs, and copyright licenses for IETF contribtions including Internet Drafts.
+The principles for the copyright licenses are described in {{RFC8721}} and {{RFC5377}}, and the licenses themselves are in the Trust Legal Provisions on the Trust's web site.

+The trustees that govern the Trust are selected from the IETF community as described in {{RFC8715}}.

 # Security Considerations

 Security is not addressed in this memo.